 - Image (Move) After you insert a picture or screen capture image into a content file, you can easily move that image around.
 See Moving Images in Content Files.

 - Image (Resize) You can resize images with various methods.
 See Resizing Images.

 - Margins (Add) You can adjust the margins around an image so that there is extra space above, below, to the right, or to the left of it.
 See Adding Margins to Images.

 - Objects (Auto-size) If you have inserted MadCap Capture images that contain objects with text, you can auto-size those objects automatically when the output is generated.
 This can be done by selecting an option in the Advanced tab of the Target Editor.
 The original image file and its associated properties (.props) file remain unchanged.
 Only the output image is affected.
 See Auto-sizing Capture Image Objects to Fit Text.

-- Padding (Add) You can add extra space between an image's border and the image itself.
+- Padding (Add) You can add padding (i.e., extra space) between an image's border and the image itself.
 See Adding Padding to Images.